-Applications are available from the Personnel Department located at Decatur City Hall, 402 Lee Street N.E.
-Decatur, Alabama.
-Applications can be mailed, but the original documents must be mailed back to the Personnel Department at City Hall.
-When the Police Department has openings, the Personnel Department will contact all qualified applicants for further testing.
+Applications are available from the Human Resources Department located at: Decatur City Hall, 402 Lee Street NE, Decatur, Alabama 35601.
+Applications can be mailed, but the original documents must be mailed back to the Human Resources Department.
+When the Police Department has job openings, the Human Resources Department will contact all qualified applicants for further testing.
 Applications stay on file for one year.

 10. Is there a maximum age limit?